 - 2015, ‘Regulatory herding versus democratic diversity: history and prospects’, Journal of Financial Perspectives, 3(2), 161-174.

 - 2015, ‘EU Capital Markets Union: the good, the bad and the ugly’, Financial Markets and Law Review, 9(3), 187-190.
-This is an introductory paper in a Symposium section of the journal, which draws upon ‘Capital Markets Union: contents and discontents’, an event at IALS (see programme and videos)
+This is an introductory paper in a Symposium section of the journal, which draws upon ‘Capital Markets Union: contents and discontents’, an event at IALS (see videos)

 - 2012, ‘Lehman – lemon: “Too Connected To Fail” as a policy construct’, Law and Financial Markets Review, volume 6(4), pp 271-283.